 In order to get to Egeskov Castle from Odense, first, take the train to Kværndrup (direction Svendborg St.).
 From there you can either walk 2.5 km to the castle or take bus 920 (direction Faaborg) and get down at Egeskov Gade.
 From there the castle is a 10-minute walk.

 Sweden’s third largest city is undoubtedly one of the best day trips from Copenhagen.
-Discard any negatives you might have heard about Malmo and go there pronto.
+Discard any negatives you might have heard about Malmö and go there pronto.
 It is a city undergoing radical change with plenty of interesting sights.
-Among its many sights, you can wander around the picturesque old town, enjoy a peaceful afternoon in the city’s oldest park (Kungsparken), dine in one of its many restaurants, and admire its blend of architectural styles.
+Among its many sights, you can wander around the picturesque old town that is encircled by canals, enjoy a peaceful afternoon in the city’s oldest park (Kungsparken), dine in one of its many fine restaurants, and admire its blend of architectural styles.
+Malmö is also an ideal place for shopping with its compact center and pedestrian streets.

 We really enjoyed walking around the old town admiring the historic buildings and half-timbered houses.
-The Stortorget is a particular highlight over here.
-Look out for the majestic city hall with its Dutch Renaissance facade and the Apoteket Lejonet, Malmo’s oldest pharmacy with exquisite Art Nouveau interiors.
+Stortorget is a highlight of the Old Town and is dominated by the majestic city hall with its Dutch Renaissance facade that dates to the 16th century.
+The square features other impressive buildings like the Residenset and Jörgen Kocks Hus.
+Make sure to check out Apoteket Lejonet, Malmö’s oldest pharmacy with exquisite Art Nouveau interiors.

 Outside the old town, a visit to Malmöhus Castle is definitely worthwhile.
 Scandinavia’s oldest surviving Renaissance castle now houses several of Malmö’s major museums within its historic walls, including the Malmo Museum of Modern Art, and the City Museum.
 To see some great modern architecture in Malmo, check out the Turning Torso, the tallest building in the Nordics and the Emporia shopping mall.